 The figure builder window.
 Open by clicking 'Create Figure Type' in the main windows File menu

 Positioning Figures

 Pose and Movement

 A stick figure consists of 'segments' (lines, circles or images) connected by pivoting joints.
 Click and drag the red handle at the end of each segment with the mouse cursor to rotate it around its pivot.
 Click and drag the orange 'origin' handle to move the whole figure.
 In this way you can easily adjust the pose of a figure to any position you want while keeping the proportions of the figure constant.
 When unselected, all figure handles will be displayed in blue.
+A figure can be selected by clicking on it anywhere.
+Rotating the mouse wheel will also change the selected figure.

 Figures can also be positioned accurately by using the arrow keys to move the selected figure or figures in 1 pixel increments.
+If the cursor is positioned over a red handle, then this will have the affect of rotating the segment in 1 pixel increments instead of moving the whole figure.